 The prolific print-maker published the portfolio, Stella Vespertina, in 1947 with 12 high-end heliogravures of original gouache and oil sketches.
 As always, Rouault pushed the limits of graphic art by mixing techniques to enrich the quality of the reproductions, sometimes making changes by hand directly on the photographic plates.
 The theme of the evening star is reflected in four scenes of sunset and moon rise.
 We catch glimpses, once again, of fellow-travelers on the road.
 Rouault reflected on his life as an artist in a lengthy preface to the print collection, composed in the paradoxical, aphoristic style of Pascal’s Pensees.
 “The conscience of an artist worthy of the name,” wrote Rouault, “is like an incurable leprosy, which causes him infinite torment but sometimes fills him with silent joy.”

 Rouault was one of those rare artists who achieved success in his lifetime.
 A 1947 monograph from the Modern Art Museum in New York concluded that “in relation to other living artists, [Rouault] emerges as one of the few major figures in 20th century art.”
 What Rouault once called his “outrageous lyricism” was soon scorned by the advocates of Abstract Expressionism, who came to control the art world in the 1950s-1960s.
 His undiluted sacred imagery does not seem to suit sardonic, post-modern tastes, either.
 Not a single one of Rouault’s canvases now hangs on the walls of the new MoMA.
-Major exhibitions commemorating the anniversaries of his birth and death give some hope for the future rehabilitation of this grievously neglected modern master.
+Major exhibitions commemorating the anniversaries of his birth and death like the Galerie Tamenaga show give some hope for the future rehabilitation of this grievously neglected modern master.